Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains that the path argument should be relative and comes from search results, indicating appropriate use after search.
-However, it does not explicitly state when not to use or provide exclusion criteria.
+The description explains that the path should be a relative path to a documentation file and that it is returned by search results, providing clear context for when to use.
+However, it does not explicitly state when not to use or mention alternatives beyond the implied search tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.